Rawpixel - Fotolia

-Consequently, a typical switch is a central point of communication, where the physical network port of each device is physically connected to a corresponding port at the switch.
+Consequently, a typical switch is a central point , where the physical network port each device is physically connected to a corresponding port at the switch.
 A switch can have many ports to enable connections from many network devices.
 Switches can also communicate with one another.
-A physical network can be composed of many switches.
+A physical network can be composed many switches.

 Physical switches manage the flow of network traffic, take in packets and then redirect them to only the port where the destination device is connected, or they forward the packet on to another switch where the destination device is connected.